TomStuart92/TomStuart92.github.io/_posts/16-09-05-CRUDySQL.md

 (0 rows)
 ```

 This command creates our table, however we have no data in it.
 It's just an empty shell.
-To add data we need to turn to out other acronym.
+To add data we need to turn to our other acronym.
 I'm sorry, but this blog is about to turn a little CRUD'y.

 ## CRUD - Create, Read, Update and Destroy